 You don’t need a university entrance qualification to apply for auditor status.

 Refugees can apply for a study programme at Leipzig University.
-The team of the International Centre offers individual support during the application and enrolment process.
+The International Centre offers support with your application and study-related questions during your studies.
+Find out more about the programmes we offer for international students and prospective international students.

 The social counselling service run by the Studentenwerk Leipzig is at your disposal if you have any questions concerning student finance, organising your studies, advice in difficult situations, studying as a parent or with a chronic illness or disability, as well as about your residence permit during your studies.